Blog

 A study that was published in the JAMA in 2019 showed that when we apply sunscreen to our entire body we absorb more of the active chemical ingredients than we thought AND we don’t know what that means.
 It does not mean that chemical sunscreens are bad for us, just that our blood levels of the active chemical are higher than we thought or previously identified as safe.
 We need additional studies to show that even at higher levels, these chemicals are still safe.
 The FDA has asked sunscreen companies to do this and those studies are going on now.

-Physical or Mineral:
+-Physical or Mineral:

 (zinc and titanium)